m-axamus/whatisthis/README.md

 what.isNum(num)         checking if the variable is a number (either float or int)

-what.isBol(bol)         checking if the variable is a boolean
+what.isBol(bol, m)      m = 1, checking if the variable is a boolean. m = 2, checking if the variable can be booled (will return True for anything that isn't nothing or 0)

 The plan is to turn this into a python package